-But we are here to help you choose one, and so, in this head-to-head comparison, we are going to compare them.
-We are going to look at the differences and similarities in pricing, Design & Templates, Autoresponders, Deliverability, Analytics, Support & Affiliates.
+But we are here to help you choose one, and so, in this head-to-head comparison, we will compare them.
+We will look at the differences and similarities in pricing, Design & Templates, Autoresponders, Deliverability, Analytics, Support & Affiliates.

-If you are a small business – and there is a big chance you are because you are still in the comparison phase – then the price may be the decisive factor.
+If you are a small business – and there is a big chance you are still in the comparison phase – then the price may be the decisive factor.
 This is why we are going to start with it.
-If you are starting and are looking for something very low-cost, then MailChimp is the way to go.
+But, on the other hand, if you are starting and looking for something very low-cost, MailChimp is the way to go.

-MailChimp’s pricing structure is clear; they offer three main pricing plan based on the number of subscribers and features you need:
+MailChimp’s pricing structure is clear; they offer three main pricing plans based on the number of subscribers and features you need:

 - New Business Plan: Free

 This is not a trial; this is their freemium plan.
 It’s free forever and offers up to 12,000 emails and up to 2,000 subscribers.
-You can create professional and beautiful campaigns and marketing automation with no need for any coding or design experience.
+You can create professional and beautiful campaigns and marketing automation without any coding or design experience.

 - Growing Business Plan: Starting at $10/mo.